Ubisoft initiatives that inspire the next generation to achieve their ambitions

 Scholarships

-Ubisoft’s scholarship program aims to encourage the most talented students from nine universities across Quebec along their academic path in STEM-related fields.
-Each year, Ubisoft offers $75,000 in scholarships, half of which is reserved for female students.
-Once a year, Ubisoft invites the recipients to the Montreal studio to meet employees and discuss the many different programming specialities.
+Ubisoft’s scholarship program aims to encourage the most talented students from eight universities across Quebec along their academic path in STEM-related fields.
+Each year, Ubisoft offers over $70,000 in scholarships, half of which is reserved for female students.

 Paid internships